danivalls/react-tilt-3d/README.md

   - Customize the action radius
 - Compatible with touch devices
 - Apply the tilt effect to anything used as children.
+- Applies a lighting effect to reinforce the 3d-effect.
 - Strongly typed

 ### 📦 Installation